featuremine/tutorials/market-data01-feedhandler/README.md

 Yamal, in essence, is a series of memory-mapped linked lists.
 This architecture delivers impressive performance while retaining adaptability.
 The first list is used for data, while the second defines the logical data segmentation into `streams`.
 The `stream` is effectively a combination of a `peer` and a `channel`.
 Here, the `peer` indicates the data publisher, and the `channel` represents a global data category.
 The `YTP` or Yamal Transport Protocol outlines the procedure for data allocation to streams and the announcement of these streams within Yamal.

-For our project, each Binance stream is channeled to a distinct YTP channel.
+Each Binance stream is channeled to a distinct YTP channel for our project.
 Generating a stream announcement necessitates an instance of the streams object, which we create using the [ytp_streams_new](https://github.com/featuremine/yamal/blob/main/docs/Streams-C-API.md#ytp_streams_new) function.
 ```c++
 auto *streams = ytp_streams_new(mco.yamal, &error);
 ```